Skip to main content

 Log in to your WordPress admin panel.
 In the left sidebar, go to Settings, BricksFusion MCP.
 Paste the Site Token you copied in Step 8 into the token field and click Save Token.

-This creates a secure connection between Claude Desktop and your WordPress site.
+This creates a secure connection between your AI client and your WordPress site.
 The same token must be in both places: your Bricksfusion dashboard and your WordPress settings.

 Test the connection

-In Claude Desktop, start a new conversation and type:
+In your AI client, start a new conversation and ask it to list your pages:

 Using bricksfusion, list my Bricks pages

-Claude will connect to your WordPress site and show you all the pages that use Bricks Builder.
-From here you can ask Claude to read any page, add new sections, replace existing sections, or remove sections.
-For example:
+It will connect to your WordPress site and show you all pages that use Bricks Builder.
+From here you can ask to read any page, add new sections, replace existing sections, or remove sections:

 Add a testimonials section to my homepage